What is Animal-Assisted Therapy?

 Examples of AAT in Action

 While every patient’s experience is unique, there are numerous scenarios in which exposure to one of our therapy animals specifically helps a patient improve, often through powerful symbolism.
 These goal-directed interventions give patients an opportunity to work through their issues in a supportive, non-threatening space.
 Often these exercises turn into major breakthroughs.
+Some examples include:

 - Self-nurturing: When patients nurture an animal, they become more aware of their own need for self-nurturing.
 It reinforces the fact that we all have a right, and an obligation, to nurture ourselves.